audreysuit/BAE305-SP25-Lab3/README.md

 | Midpoint 1| 47.1          |
 | Midpoint 2| 8.07          |
 | Bright LED| 2.65          |
+<p align="left"><em> Table 4.4: Current gain in Circuit 3 using a transistor to control LED current.
+The gain follows a general decreasing trend with increasing brightness, besides midpoint 1 which shows an increased gain.
+As the LED gets brighter, the transistor moves towards the saturation region.
+Initially the transitior is in the active region and is amplifying until it reaches saturation. </em></p>

 ![image](https://github.com/user-attachments/assets/ca9bce63-e80a-481a-a248-2aa69c8049f8)
 <p align="left"><em>Figure 5: Graph showing IB, IC, VCE, and Gain for vairous input voltages of a LED.  </em></p>